Learning at Princeton

 Developing Effective Learning Strategies

-- Think like your professor: Understand the purpose, the specific learning goals, of an assignment (e.g., readings or problem sets).
+- Think like your professor: Understand the purpose, the specific learning goals, of an assignment (e.g., readings or problem sets) and seek to achieve them in your efforts.

-- Survey the whole assignment before you read it carefully.
+- Survey the whole reading assignment before you read it carefully.
 Read a few introductory and concluding paragraphs to get a general idea of the content of the chapter and the development of arguments.
-A quick survey of the table of contents or abstract may give you a good overview of the material in the book/article.
+A quick survey of the table of contents or abstract may give you a good overview of the material in the book/article and help you establish a clear purpose.
 You will understand and remember more if you use the framework of the course to organize new knowledge.

 - Convert titles, headings, and subheadings into questions.
 Attempting to answer those questions will help focus your reading.
 Ask what the author intends to convey in the chapter or article and what points he or she is trying to make.
 When you finish a paragraph, ask yourself what the main topic is — jot down your answer if it is a key point.
 Through this kind of self-examination and reflection, you assess your understanding and practice recall.